RealmKebab/liquid/README.md

 We already have a fabric version.
 About quilt, I'm unsure.

-# How?
-Due to the performance mods on Fabric and how they have a great boost in performance, I was able to make this modpack.
-All the mods used are listed in the dependencies section in the [versions](https://modrinth.com/modpack/liquid/version/v3-not-fully)

-# Team
-I have no team; this is just me using Prism to update and export the modpack.

-Try it!
-You'll like it. https://prismlauncher.org

 ---

 Liquid is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.